 Clients loved the shopping experience and stayed to enjoy a luxurious afternoon tea for under £5.
 It was a huge success with so much support, with customers even coming from Yorkshire and Buckinghamshire to snap up bargains.

 With the event only a couple of months away, we are asking for any High Street pre loved ladies clothes to be donated.
 These can be dropped off at the following locations or collected locally nearer the time.
-(We are also looking for more drop off points within Lincolnshire so please let us know if you can help and we will gladly promote you in return!).

 You may be struggling to find the perfect present for your loved one (beautifully gift wrapped of course) or may not have the pennies to splash out on something expensive, so i’ve devised a little something for your loved one.
 Biscuits!